csci-362-01-2020/Best-Team/TestAutomation/docs/README.txt

 ##  Run Tests  ##

-Run tests by with command: bash runAllTests.sh in /TestAutomation/ or /scripts/ directory
+** Please run the quickSetUp script before running tests for the first time. ** Run tests by with command: bash runAllTests.sh in /TestAutomation/ or /scripts/ directory

 ##  How to Add Tests  ##